Density of group languages in shift spaces: Densities in shifts of finite type

 Observe that every word $w$ such that $awb\in\cL(X)$ is of the form $(bca)^n$ for some $n\geq 0$.
-In particular it follows that for every such word $w$, $\varphi(aw) = 1$, thus $X$ is not $\varphi$-irreducible (though notice that it is fiber-ergodic).
+In particular, it follows that for every such word $w$, $\varphi(aw) = 1$, thus $X$ is not $\varphi$-irreducible (though notice that it is fiber ergodic).
 It is however $\varphi$-irreducible if $\varphi$ is similarly defined but takes values instead in $\Z/3\Z$. \end{example}